top of page

 By Chelsea Murray, ATDI, CPDT-KA, KPA-CTP

-Adoption begins with completing an online application.
+Adoption or becoming a foster begins with completing an online application.
 Information is confidential and is used to help us match a dog's personality with your environment and lifestyle.
-We will work with you to find alternative solutions if you don't have a fence.
-We offer resources to support all adopters including first time Malamute parents.
+We work with you to find alternative solutions if you don't have a fence.
+We offer resources and access to CHAAMP's trainer (Mimi.Tello@chaamp.org) to support adopters and fosters including first time Malamute parents.
 Once the application is received, we set up a virtual or in person home visit where adopters and CHAAMP discuss puppy proofing your home, identifying a safe place (crate or gated area), food/potty schedule, and discuss enrichment ideas.
 We discuss the importance of decompression and identifying local professional dog trainers and resources.
 We are here to answer questions every step of your journey.
 Malamutes are highly intelligent, sensitive, and expressive dogs.
 It is critical to create a plan to set up your family and dog for success.

 **Alaskan Malamute Training Facebook Group**